 A glow in the dark road has launched in the Netherlands, instead of streetlights, the road uses glow in the dark road marking to light the way.

-These new glow in the dark road marking have replaced street lights on a 500m stretch of a road in the Netherlands, the project was completed by Studio Roosegaarde.
+These new glow in the dark road markings have replaced street lights on a 500m stretch of a road in the Netherlands.
+The project was completed by Studio Roosegaarde.

-The video below shows how these road marking works, the are painted with special paint that charges through out the day, it can also alert road users to cold conditions.
+The video below shows how these road markings work.
+They are painted with special paint that charges throughout the day.
+This innovative paint not only illuminates the road at night but can also alert road users to cold conditions by changing color.

 Roosegaarde told Wired.co.uk Heijmans had managed to take its luminescence to the extreme — “it’s almost radioactive”, said Roosegaarde.
 You can get some sense of that in this embedded tweet, which appears to show three stripes of varying shades of radioactive green along both the highway’s edges.